 Suitcases: Telling Textile Travels is an online exhibition of 23 international textiles from the Conflict Textiles collection focused on global displacement, both historical and current, its multiple impacts and the experiences of refugees both before and after they arrive and settle in their host country.

-1 October, 2pm (online) : Opening of the online exhibition launch of premiere of specially commissioned film – reserve a free place
+1 October, 2pm (online) : Opening of the online exhibition and premiere of specially commissioned film – reserve a free place

 4 October, 2pm (online): Guided tour of the exhibition, led by Roberta Bacic – reserve a free place